CHN-beta/ovito/doc/manual/licenses/Qt6.instructions.rst

       -skip qtscxml \
       -no-use-gold-linker \
       -prefix $HOME/progs/qt6
-  make
+  cmake --build .
-  make install
+  cmake --install .

 macOS
 """""

-OVITO for macOS ships with a standard installation of the Qt 6.2.2 framework distributed by the Qt Company.
+OVITO for macOS ships with a standard installation of the Qt 6.2.3 framework distributed by the Qt Company.